 And even in college, group projects (unless groups are assigned) can be a bit clique-y.
 If you’re dressed well, you look like you’re serious about your studies.
 Perhaps your outfit will lead to you being chosen to work with the “top students”.

 Do you want to be in a group with the serious, productive students or the procrastinating, adequate-work-producing students?
 How you’re dressed can make a difference.

 If you’re a highly motivated student that can get up at 6 am, go to breakfast, and then study at the library for a few hours before class you’re lucky.
 Not all of us are morning people, myself included.

-Getting up and making yourself look well put together can actually have an impact on your GPA.
+Getting up and making yourself look well put together can actually have boost your GPA.
 No, looking fancy will not magically raise you from a 3.45 to a 3.5.
 But, it can open doors to beneficial interactions with professors and peers.

 If you’re one of those people that really doesn’t care what others think, then do it for you.
 Make yourself look good (whatever that means to you) and your self-confidence and self-efficacy will rise.
 Only in very rare occurrences is that detrimental to your grades.

-Not ready to commit to getting up earlier or putting effort into getting ready in the morning, but still want to improve your grades?
+Not ready to commit to getting up earlier or putting effort into getting ready in the morning, but still want to boost your GPA?
 Try these tips for increasing productivity during study sessions, or improving motivation.